bovlb/frc-tips/ramps/README.md

 This document describes ways to stop your robot from falling over in teleoperated driving.

-> ⚠️ **Warning**
+> **Warning**
 > This is a work in progress and has not had extensive testing.

 An ideal FRC robot would have a centre of mass that is near the ground, and centred in the frame perimeter.
 In practice, the various game requirements make this hard to achieve, and you often end up with a top-heavy robot with all the weight at one end.
 The means that if you accelerate or decelerate too aggressively in the wrong direction, your robot could fall over.
-Even if the robot doesn't actually fall over, just picking the wheels up could allow another robot to slide underneath.
+Even if the robot doesn't actually fall over, just picking the wheels up could be enough to allow another robot or a game piece to slide underneath.

 As with many aspects of robot programming, the answer lies in not always doing what the driver asks for.
 When the driver slams the stick from full forwards to full reverse, we make the robot response lag very slightly.
 Ramping is usually measured in terms of the minimum time the robot will take to go between neutral and full power.
 Good values for this will range between about 0.1s and 0.5s depending on how top-heavy your robot is, and how much lag the driver will tolerate.
 I recommend that you set the ramp time as high as your driver will permit (but no higher).